clarkcb/xsearch/README.md

 Installing / Running
 --------------------

-I have xsearch cloned to this path: ~/src/git/xsearch.
-To run the various language versions I compile them (if necessary) and create a soft link to the executable or script under ~/bin, which I include in the PATH.
+I have xsearch cloned to this path: _~/src/git/xsearch_.
+To run the various language versions, I compile them (if necessary) and create a soft link to the executable or script under _~/bin_, which I have included in the <code>PATH</code>
+environment variable.
 For example, to run the Haskell version I compiled it and then created the following soft link:

     $ cd ~/bin
     $ ln -s ~/src/git/xsearch/haskell/hssearch/dist/build/hssearch/hssearch